 The best logless VPNs

-As mentioned earlier, before choosing a VPN service provider user should go through their logging policy and focused on the following factors:
+As mentioned earlier, before choosing a VPN provider you should be aware of the disadvantages of a VPN and you should go through their logging policy and focus on the following factors:

 - No traffic logging and source IP logs;